asmap/asmap-website/background.md

 fjahr wrote kartograf sources data from RIPE, RPKI, and IRR databases, parses and combines the data, to produce an IP-to-AS map file.

-brunoerg, sipa, and naumekogs contributed much of the work behind integrating AS map data in Core.
+brunoerg, sipa, and naumekogs contributed much of the work behind integrating ASmap data in Core.

 Once a map file is generated via either script, one can compress it with sipa's asmap python script.
 The compression is necessary as Bitcoin Core will only accept a compressed file to use for its bucketing logic.